hashgraph/guardian/docs/guardian/community-standards/guardian-policy-standards-gps.md

 Should a policy lapse beyond 3 months past its established update schedule without the required attestation or updates, or fail to address reported issues within the 1-month period, it will be considered non-maintained.
 Non-maintained policies are moved to an archived folder in the repository.

-When an update to an existing policy is being submitted, the proposal flows through the existing GPS process, starting at Draft stage, all required artifacts must be present in the proposal, and an additional set of release notes detailing changes must be submitted to streamline the review process and ensure users of the policy understand changes.&#x20;
+When an update to an existing policy is being submitted, the proposal flows through the existing GPS process, starting at Draft stage, all required artifacts must be present in the proposal, and an additional set of release notes detailing changes must be submitted to streamline the review process and ensure users of the policy understand changes.

 ### Support